npr/RAD-iOS/README.md

 ```
 github "npr/RAD-iOS"
 ```
-and follow the [general flow](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos) to add the RAD and its dependency Reachability frameworks into your project.
+and follow the [general flow](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos) to add the `RAD` and, its dependency, `Reachability` frameworks into your project.

 ### [CocoaPods](https://cocoapods.org)